Akram Vignan Movement: Texts

 Jay Sachchidanand Sangh, led by Kanubhai, published several books including volumes of Aptasutra and Aptavani (Vol. 1 to 9), Anubhav Gnan Sutras, Panch Agna Paramarth, poetry of Navneet Sanghvi.

+Teachings

 Vegetarianism

 The Akram Vignan movement teaches Ahimsa (non-violence) and its followers are required to consume a strict lacto-vegetarian diet for ethical and spiritual reasons.
 Eggs are not considered vegetarian as they are said to have life and should not be eaten.
 Meat is described as a negative food that decreases spiritual awareness.

 Temples

 After initial reluctance, Dada Bhagwan agreed to build a temple, Trimandir, which included images of Simandhar Swami, Krishna and Shiva to present message of universal religion.
 In 1993, a temple and dharmashala (rest house) was constructed in Surat managed by the Mahavideh Tirthdham Trust.
 It had all three images and has a chamber underneath a temples which had photos of A. M. Patel (Dada Bhagwan) and Kanubhai Patel.
 It is managed by the Jay Sachchidanand Sangh.

 Mahavideh Tirthdham, a Trimandir was also built by Niruben Amin in Ahmedabad in 1999.
 More than 20 Trimandirs were built later by the Dada Bhagwan Foundation.